SModelS/smodels-utils/fastlim_tools/documentation/source/MainIssues.rst

 efficiency was set to zero in the SModelS database*.
 The purpose of this is to avoid points with large uncertainties and produce a more conservative efficiency map.
 However, as a result, some points will have smaller efficiencies in SModelS than the ones used in Fastlim.

+Furthermore, Fastlim uses a linear interpolation for the logarithm of the efficiencies, where SModelS interpolates directly on the efficiency values.
+In most cases the differences between the two methods are negligible, except in regions of parameter space where there is a sharp drop on the efficiencies.